Leaders in Minimally Invasive Procedures in NY and NJ.

 Sometimes we encounter patients at Q Spine Institute whose symptoms are so severe that their activity is limited.
 You should consult with your doctor if your symptoms are not relieved with conservative treatments like pain medication, stretching, or physical therapy.

 In microendoscopic discectomy, a small incision is made near the damaged area.
 A thin wire is inserted, using a fluoroscope as a guide, through the incision and advanced until it comes in contact with the spine.
-A tube is then inserted, until is reaches the damaged disc — the tube is used to introduce an endoscope and minimally invasive instruments to remove the affected disc.
-Dr. Q is able to see where your pinched nerve is, and remove the damaged part of the disc.
+A tube is then inserted, until it reaches the damaged disc — the tube is used to introduce an endoscope and minimally invasive instruments to remove the affected disc.
+Our experts can see where your pinched nerve is, and remove the damaged part of the disc.

 It is important to note that there is risk associate with all types of surgery, no matter how minimally invasive.